 Perceptive in exploring potential network issues with skills in complex problem-solving

-Knowledgeable in how network systems work, and how environmental or operational changes impact it
+Knowledgeable in how network systems work (including mobile devices), and how environmental or operational changes impact it

 Excellent communication skills; required in relaying network issues with business owner and employees, and ways of mitigating them